Abhimanyu8/GU-HMS/explained.md

 ### Backend

 - **Express.js**: A minimal and flexible Node.js web application framework
-- **Drizzle ORM**: A lightweight and type-safe SQL ORM for TypeScript
+- **Drizzle ORM**: A lightweight and type-safe SQL ORM for TypeScript with PostgreSQL support
 - **Zod Validation**: Server-side schema validation
-- **In-Memory Storage**: Custom implementation for rapid prototyping
+- **PostgreSQL**: Database with in-memory fallback for development

 ### Development Tools